Persistent storage on Chameleon

 Note: if the volume already had data on it, creating a filesystem on it would erase all its data!
 This procedure is only for the initial setup of a volume, before it has any data on it.

-First, we create a partition with an ext4
+First, we create a partition with an ext4 filesystem, occupying the entire volume:

-# run on node-persist
+# run on node-block

 sudo parted -s /dev/vdb mklabel gpt